git-pull/website/code_explorer/django-vs-flask-2017.rst

 Flask and Databases
 -------------------

-Unlike Django, Flask doesn't tie you to a database.
+Unlike Django, Flask doesn't tie project's to a database.

-There's no rules saying your Flask app has to connect to a database.
-You're writing python, you could be using flask to make a proxy/abstraction of someone else's REST API.
-Or for a quick web front-end to a purely python program you're making.
+There's no rules saying a Flask app has to connect to a database.
+It's python, flask could used to make a proxy/abstraction of a thirdparty REST API.
+Or a quick web front-end to a pure-python program.

-You could end up generating a purely static website with no SQL backend `a la NPR`_.
+Another possiblity: generating a purely static website with no SQL backend `a la NPR`_.

-But it's most likely you'll be using SQLAlchemy.
-A common combination is to use it with `Flask-SQLAlchemy`_.
+If a website is using RDBMS, which is often true, a popular choice is SQLAlchemy. `Flask-SQLAlchemy`_ helps assist in gluing them together.

 .. _a la NPR: http://blog.apps.npr.org/2014/07/29/everything-our-app-template-does.html